Package ateams

 ATEAMS

-ATEAMS is designed for high-performance simulation of the Potts and random-cluster models in cubical complexes of arbitrary dimension and scale.
-The linear algebra subroutines supporting these programs are tailored to this application — matrix reduction over finite fields — using LinBox.
+Algebraic Topology-Enabled AlgorithMs for Spin systems (ATEAMS) is a software suite designed for high-performance simulation of generalized Potts and random-cluster models in combinatorial complexes of arbitrary dimension and scale.
+The linear algebra subroutines supporting these programs are tailored to this application — matrix reduction over finite fields — using SpaSM, SparseRREF, and PHAT [1,2].
+ATEAMS is the companion software library for this paper.

 Simulating the $1$-dimensional plaquette random cluster model on a $10 \times 10 \times 10$ cubical $3$-torus with coefficients in the finite field $\mathbb F_3$ looks like: